 What information must be in the report?

-In addition to the name of the disease and the name of the patient, the regulations also require the reporting of the patient’s address and telephone number; the patient’s age or birth date, race, sex, and ethnicity; date of illness onset; results of laboratory tests that support the diagnosis; and, in the case of sexually transmitted diseases, any treatment provided.
+In addition to the name of the disease and the name of the patient, regulations require reporting of the patient’s address and telephone number; the patient’s age or birth date, race, sex, and ethnicity; date of illness onset; results of laboratory tests that support the diagnosis; and, in the case of sexually transmitted diseases, any treatment provided.

 Communicable Disease Reporting Forms (CDS-1) can be found at: http://web.doh.state.nj.us/apps2/forms/